RPG-Paper-Maker/Documentation/docs/index.md

 ## License

+RPG Paper Maker is free for non commercial use.
+You don't have any fee to pay as long as you don't plan to publish commercial games done with RPG Paper Maker.

-First, you should know that RPG Paper Maker is an Open Source project under GNU Lesser General Public License v3.0.
-Feel free to contribute to the github repository [here](https://github.com/RPG-Paper-Maker/RPG-Paper-Maker) if you have any skills in programming, project management, etc.
+RPG Paper Maker is proprietary licensed.
+See the RPG Paper Maker EULA [here](http://rpg-paper-maker.com/index.php/eula).
+RPG Paper Maker was previously open source, but the software keeps a lot of these aspects (source code access on github, free for non commercial use...).
+Feel free to contribute to the github repository [here](https://github.com/RPG-Paper-Maker/RPG-Paper-Maker) if you have any skills in programming, project management, etc. **Be aware that any contribution becomes RPG Paper Maker property, but we guaranty that RPG Paper Maker will always be available for free.**

-RPG Paper Maker games are licensed under Creative Commons Attribution-NonCommercial 4.0 license. **You are free to use RPG Paper Maker for your personal or non-profit games**.
-You can get the author's permission to use RPG Paper Maker for commercial games by paying a fee.
-More details [here](http://rpg-paper-maker.com/index.php/downloads#content).
-If you want to support us, check out our [Patreon](https://www.patreon.com/rpgpapermaker/overview)!
+If you want to support us financially for the free model, check out our [Patreon](https://www.patreon.com/rpgpapermaker/overview)!

 **The commercial license is not released yet.
 This is comming out soon.**